 During the time of the evaluation of the Proposals/Bids, NAFED may seek clarifications from the Applicant on specific items in the proposals / bids submitted by them.
 All such clarifications will be sent to the contact persons indicated in the proposal either by email or in personal in given time.

-The primary role of clarifications in the evaluation process is to clarify ambiguities anduncertainties arising out of the evaluation of the Proposal documents.
+The primary role of clarifications in the evaluation process is to clarify ambiguities and uncertainties arising out of the evaluation of the Proposal documents.
 The clarifications provide the opportunity for NAFED to state its requirements clearly and for the Applicant to, more clearly, state its proposal.

 If such clarifications are oral in nature, they will only be considered in the form of minutes of the meeting duly signed/agreed to by all participants.